 As part of this service, we take care of your investments for you, so you can focus on doing what you love.

 But how exactly do we do that?
-Below, we answer our clients’ frequently asked questions on how we manage your portfolio, from changing your risk profile to navigating choppy markets.
+Below, we answer our clients’ frequently asked questions on how we manage your portfolio – from adjusting how much risk you’re comfortable with to navigating choppy markets.

 What is Vanguard’s Managed Personal Pension?

-The Vanguard Managed Personal Pension manages the investments in your Vanguard Personal Pension, which is a UK-registered pension scheme (recognised as a self-invested personal pension, or SIPP).
-It is a long-term, tax-efficient savings product designed to help you invest for your retirement.
+Vanguard’s Managed Personal Pension is a long-term, tax-efficient savings product designed to help you invest for your retirement.

-Unlike our self-managed pension, where you choose funds yourself, or our Target Retirement Fund range, where you invest in a pre-built selection of funds, our managed personal pension service selects funds that align with your risk profile and retirement date and manages your portfolio for you.
+Unlike our self-managed pension – where you choose, buy and sell funds yourself – our Managed Personal Pension selects funds based on your risk profile and retirement date, and manages your portfolio for you.

 Who is it for?

-The Vanguard Managed Personal Pension is designed for investors who are willing to take on investment risk but don’t have the time, expertise or inclination to manage their own investments.
+The Vanguard Managed Personal Pension is designed for people who want to invest for retirement but don’t have the time, expertise or inclination to manage their own investments.
 The goal is to grow the value of your investments over the long term.

 How does it work?